 Direct investments in companies that produce "controversial weapons" are barred.
 The Management Company especially assigns anti-personnel mines, nuclear weapons, biological and chemical weapons, cluster munitions, and depleted uranium ammunition to the category of "controversial weapons".
-Direct investments in companies that generate more than 5% of their total revenue with the extraction of, production of fuels from, or generation of electricity from coal (equity interests of less than 50% are not taken into account) are also barred unless these companies have detailed plans for the exit from coal by no later than 2030.
+Direct investments in companies that generate more than 5% of their total revenue with the extraction of, production of fuels from, or generation of electricity from coal (equity interests of less than 50% are not taken into account) are also barred unless these companies have credible and detailed plans for the exit from coal by no later than 2030.

-Disclosure pursuant to Art 7 of Regulation (EU) 2019/2088 (Disclosure Regulation):
+Information pursuant to Article 7 of Regulation (EU) 2019/2088 (Disclosure Regulation):